-- To enhance OCLC's engagement with members and to mobilize the community around shared concerns.
+- enhances OCLC's member and partner engagement to mobilize the community around shared concerns.

 Advanced Development and Consultation